Fast-Moving Kincade Fire Forces Evacuations Near Geyserville In Sonoma County

 Sonoma County officials are advising people with questions about the fire to call 211 and only to call 911 if they need immediate assistance.

-There is an evacuation center being set up in Windsor High School at 8695 Windsor Rd, the Sonoma County Sheriff said on Twitter.
+There are evacuation centers being set up at Windsor High School at 8695 Windsor Road and at the HEaldsburg Community Center.

 You must log in to post a comment.